 Coach And Business Class

 Coach and business class passengers may purchase food from the cafe car or bring food and beverages onboard.
-While coach and business class passengers can get alcohol on board, they cannot consume their stash, but the cafe car sells alcohol.
+While coach and business class passengers can pack alcohol, they cannot consume their stash while aboard, but the cafe car sells alcohol.

 Currently, dining cars are not open to coach passengers, but they could be available to business class passengers to ask onboard staff to verify.